-Location of the Project and claims with Net Smelter Return ("NSR") royalties
+Location of the Sakami project and claims with Net Smelter Return ("NSR") royalties

-Map showing interpreted Total Magnetic Intensity from airborne surveys and gold showings of the Project
+Map showing interpreted Total Magnetic Intensity from airborne surveys and gold showings of the Sakami project projection of the interpreted mineralized trend and intrusive contact

-Stratigraphic column showing the rock formations present on the Project.
+Stratigraphic column showing the rock formations present on the Sakami project.
 Gold occurs at the contact of the Opinaca and La Grande geological sub-provinces.